seanh/seanh/posts/2023/01/13/bitwarden-backup.md

    pass show bitwarden | head -n 5
    ```

-8. You can decrypt your vault backup and read it with a command like:
+5. You can decrypt your vault backup and read it with a command like:

    ```terminal
    PASSWORD_STORE_DIR=/media/seanh/bitwarden_backup/password-store pass show bitwarden
    ```

-   To read the backup you need both the backup itself (which I store on an external USB drive) and the GPG key (which is stored in my home dir).
+   To read the backup you need both the backup itself (which I store on an external USB drive), the GPG key (which is stored in my home dir), and the
+   GPG key's passphrase.
 Just having the USB drive on its own isn't enough to decrypt the backup.